nevrome/mobest/docs/basic.md

   # genetic coordinates of the sample of interest
   search_dependent   = ...,
   # ---
-  # spatial search grid: Where to search
+  # spatial search grid: where to search
   search_space_grid  = ...,
-  # search time: When to search
+  # search time: when to search
   search_time      = ...,
   search_time_mode = ...,
   # ---